flamsanct/flamsanct.github.io/dao/org/README.md

 ## Trade-offs in Decentralized Design

 In attempting to shift from a negative-sum to a positive-sum mindset, it is helpful to become aware of the existence of conflicting polarities.
-There is a temptation to favor one dualistic extreme over its opposite, but if we instead view them as two complementary forces to be held in balance we don't have to chose sides.
+There is a temptation to favor one dualistic extreme over its opposite, but if we instead view them as two complementary forces to be held in balance we don't have to choose sides.

 ### Centralization vs. Decentralization